 Stellar Equipment Stellar Equipment

 Read more

-Mountain biking also came into his life early.
+Mountain biking also entered his life early.
 “In the beginning, I just rode for training, not for the pleasure of riding a bike.”

-But his perspective suddenly changed in 2006 when Ferro rode with his friend Fabrizio Troilo, a downhill racer.
-By the end of the day – he was hooked once again.
-He’d just found the same adrenaline high that had drawn him to snowboarding.
+But his perspective suddenly shifted in 2006 when Ferro rode with his friend Fabrizio Troilo, a downhill racer.
+By the end of the day, he was hooked once again.
+He had just found the same adrenaline rush that had pulled him to snowboarding.

-Massimo and Fabrizio became good friends.
-In 2008, they started Aosta Valley Freeride, which evolved from a blog they wrote together into organizing weekend rides for family and friends.
+Massimo and Fabrizio became close friends.
+In 2008, they launched Aosta Valley Freeride, which grew from a blog they wrote together into organizing weekend rides for family and friends.

+Stellar Equipment Stellar Equipment